gebv/asap-tools/clickup/README.md

 asap-tools-cli clickup -recent-activity-sync
 ```

-After each spec file change, run the command (to apply the spec to existing tasks)
+After each spec file change, run the command (to upgrade and processing to existing tasks)

 ```bash
 asap-tools-cli clickup -db-sync